-for Art and Politics at The New School is pleased to announce the appointment
+The Vera List Center for Art and Politics at The New School is pleased to have the artist Jill Magid and editor and writer Alexander Provan as the 2013-2015 Vera List Center Fellows.

 Vera List Center Fellowships

 The Vera List Center Fellowships support individuals whose work advances the discourse on art and politics.
 The appointments provide the opportunity to further develop such work drawing from the academic resources of The New School, to expand on the work in collaboration with students and classes, and to bring it to the public through the Vera List Center's interdisciplinary programs.
 Fellowship projects are selected following an open call for applications and relate to the current Curatorial Focus Theme.
 They can result in performances, concerts, exhibitions, lectures, online artworks, archives, or publications.
 Past fellows include Maurice Berger, Wendy T. Ewald, Andrea Geyer, Susan Hapgood, Sharon Hayes, Danny Hoch, Ashley Hunt, Lin + Lam, Kobena Mercer, Lorraine O'Grady, Walid Raad, and Robert Sember.

 Chosen from an international pool of over 200 applications from 22 countries, Jill Magid and Alexander Provan's proposals are notable for their artistic excellence, political focus, and ties to New School and Vera List Center scholarship.